 One of the biggest reasons that people like to use their home equity to fund whatever major purchase they want to make is that the interest rate will be much lower than on an unsecured credit line, such as a credit card.
 Why is this?

 It is because the home equity loan that you took out is secured by the property.
 This means if you do not pay, you lose your home.
 The mortgage company will repossess the home and foreclose, and will resell it to get their money back.
 In the case of a credit card, the loan is not secured by any physical property, so it is a higher risk for the creditor.
 Thus the interest rate is higher.
 In many cases, people will find lower home equity loan rates, when compared to the interest rates on credit cards.

-On a home equity loan, you may be able to pay as little as 3.5% interest at current rates, which is a tremendously good deal.
+On a home equity loan, you may be able to pay as competitive interest at current rates, which is a tremendously good deal.
 Take a few minutes and see the availability with HELOC interest rates in today’s market.